wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.3.9 =
+* New: Support for wp-config.php located in one level up of the root folder for multisites
+* New: Allow exclusion of custom options from wp_options from beeing pushed
+* New: Make sure Optimizer is installed and activated
+* New: Show date of site creation/update in list of staging sites
+* Tweak: Better looking UI elements
+* Fix: Requirements Check not working as intended

 = 2.3.8 =
 * Tweak: Lowering default performance settings for more reliability during cloning
 * New: Set WP_CACHE to false in wp-config.php after cloning to prevent log in issues to staging site